 While deferred interest offers may be a convenient way to make large purchases on a credit card, they do come with some considerable downsides, including:

 - High interest rates.
-The current average credit card interest rate is about 16 percent, with many of the best 0 percent APR credit cards offering ongoing interest rates between 12 percent and 24 percent on any remaining balance at the end of the promotional period.
-Deferred interest offers often come with interest rates exceeding 25 percent.
+The current average credit card interest rate is above 17 percent, with many of the best 0 percent APR credit cards offering ongoing interest rates between 12 percent and 24 percent on any remaining balance at the end of the promotional period.
+Deferred interest offers often come with interest rates exceeding anywhere from 25 percent to 29 percent.

 - Fine print details.
 As with any credit card offer, you should always read the fine print for any special requirements with a deferred interest offer.
 For example, the credit card company may include language in your agreement that voids the deferred interest offer if you submit a late payment.